Who do I call if I have questions?

-If you are on the DD waiver, the KanCare health plans will not manage those services until January 2014.
-All other HCBS waiver services are being managed by the KanCare health plan you choose or were assigned to.
+All HCBS waiver services are being managed by the KanCare health plans.
 When your plan of care is due for review, there might be changes, but the health plan care manager will make sure you get the services you need.

 My mother is in a nursing home; did anything change for her under KanCare?

 It should not, as long as the nursing home contracts with the KanCare health plan your mother chooses.
 The health plans must work to contract with all of the nursing homes.

 I self-direct my HCBS waiver services; can I continue to do that?

 Yes and the KanCare health plan will help you to do that.

 You should call the KanCare health plan’s customer service number, talk to your care manager or file a written grievance.
 The handbook you received explains how to do that.

 Will consumers have any say in how KanCare operates?

 Yes.
 Each KanCare health plan must have a Member Advisory Council, made up of people who receive services or their families.
 People who receive services are also represented on the Governor’s KanCare Advisory Council.

 What If I Don’t Agree With a Decision About My Health Care?